uvic-seng321/project-decimal-dogs-5/assignment-4.md

 ```
 When a tutor is booked, an email should be displayed: Not tested as this is a frontend feature

-### As a tutor, I want to be able to advertise my services at a specific price
+### As a tutor, I want to be able to advertise my services at a specific price.
 Price is in the correct currency (CAD): Not the currency part, but getting the price test is below
 ```python
 from app import *